deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ## Chain

-The protocol is deployed on several blockchain.
+The protocol is deployed on several chains.
 This review focuses on the Ethereum mainnet deployment.

 > Chain score: Low